RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Ready to apply for a finance degree apprenticeship?
 Grand!
 We’ll show you how next.

-How to apply for a degree apprenticeship
+How to apply

 Finance employers recruit throughout the year.
 Keep your eyes peeled all year round so amazing opportunities don't slip through your fingers.

 You’ll need to begin by writing a CV and cover letter.
-If your CV and cover letter impress, you’ll be invited to an assessment centre where you’ll take part in group activities, numerical and psychometric tests and an interview.
+If your CV and cover letter impress, you’ll be invited to an apprenticeship assessment centre where you’ll take part in group activities, numerical and psychometric tests and an interview.

 TOP TIP: Always tailor your CV for each job you apply for; not all apprenticeships look for the same skills.
 An employer will know if you’ve recycled a CV.

 If you’re worried about your experience, it’s okay.
 We’re here to let you know that employers aren’t looking for the most knowledgeable.
 They’re looking for candidates who have a genuine interest in the role.
 Are you part of a maths club?
-Did you do a week of work experience at your local church counting money?
+Did you do a week of work experience at your local church counting donations?
 Let employers know!

 Check out all our application advice, where you'll find everything from creating a standout CV to acing your assessment centre and interviews.
 Click below to get started.